 It is highly recommended you use any type of firm-fleshed fish that will hold its shape during stir-frying.
 Chinese mushrooms add an earthy flavor to this recipe.

-A simplified version of this popular vegetarian dish traditionally served on the first day of Chinese New Year or banquet.
+A simplified version of this popular vegetarian dish traditionally served on the first day of Lunar New Year or banquet.

 Here’s a great way to enjoy a Chinese culinary staple.
 In this recipe medium or soft tofu and vegetables are braised in a simple, flavourful mixture of soy sauce, stock, and sugar with a splash of Asian sesame oil added at the end.